Ghost-Girls/NexusStudio/README.md

 # NexusStudio
-This a Tool for Jlink
+This is a Tool for Jlink, base on WPF